News flash: Private cloud economics can offer more cost efficiency than public cloud pricing structures.

 A valid case exists for using both public and private infrastructure, according to the 451 Research report.
 Multicloud options are the endgame for most organizations today.
 This approach avoids vendor lock-in and enables enterprises to leverage the best attributes of each platform, but the economics have to be realistic.

-It is worth considering private cloud as an option rather than assuming that public cloud is the only viable route, the report concludes.
+It is worth considering the private cloud as an option rather than assuming that the public cloud is the only viable route, the report concludes.
 The economics showcased in the report suggest that a private cloud strategy could be a better solution.